Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 You can reach Genki Solutions by using the contact form on this website, emailing SeijiUeda@GenkiSolutionsLLC.com, or calling or texting (626) 888-1014.
 We typically respond within one business day.

-Take the free Sell-Ready Score assessment to find out if your financials are ready for buyer due diligence.
+Take the free Sell-Ready Score to find out if your healthcare practice's financials are ready for buyer due diligence.